orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/03-Adjust Liquidity.md

 # Adjusting Liquidity in Your Positions

 Once you’ve opened a position in an Orca Whirlpool, you may need to adjust the amount of liquidity you've provided to align with market conditions or your strategy.
-Whether you want to add more liquidity to capture additional fees or withdraw liquidity to reduce exposure or realize profits, the Whirlpools SDK provides functions for both actions.
+Whether you want to add more liquidity to capture additional fees or withdraw liquidity to reduce exposure or realize profits, the Whirlpools SDK provides functions for both.

-This guide explains how to use the `increaseLiquidityInstructions()` and `decreaseLiquidityInstructions()` functions to adjust the liquidity in your position.
+This guide explains how to use the SDK functions to increase and decrease the liquidity in your position.

 ## 1. Overview of Adjusting Liquidity

-Both the `increaseLiquidityInstructions()` and `decreaseLiquidityInstructions()` functions operate in a similar way, allowing you to adjust the liquidity of an existing position.
+The SDK functions for increasing or decreasing liquidity work similarly, enabling you to modify the liquidity of an existing position.
 You can specify the liquidity directly or provide amounts of token A or token B to increase or decrease liquidity.

 With these functions, you can:
 - Increase liquidity to potentially earn more fees as trading volume grows.